 Dental care is crucial to health, as dental conditions that go unchecked can lead to decay, infection and tooth loss.
-Within the county, in 2018, 55.3 percent of adults went to the dentist in the past 12 months, which is less than both state and national averages.
-That year, 18 percent of the county reported having lost all natural teeth because of tooth decay or gum disease.
+Within both counties, in 2018, 60.6 percent of adults went to the dentist in the past 12 months, which is less than both state and national averages.
+That year, 16 percent of combined county residents reported having lost all natural teeth because of tooth decay or gum disease.
 This is an impactful measure in multiple ways: